Credit cards 101: Get ready to learn about credit card basics, so you’ll be able to choose a card and use it to your best benefit in 2020.

 Tips for Effective Credit Card Use

 Most of the tips for effective credit card use involve good common sense.
 Be sure that when you make purchases, you can actually afford them.
 A new television or gaming system may sound like a good idea, but unless you make regular payments and pay off the balance, the cost of those purchases will be far greater than the sale price you paid.
 Aim to pay off your balance in full before making new major purchases.
 If you use your credit card for daily expenses, such as gas and groceries, then be sure to keep track of those purchases so that you don’t overspend.
 One of the most common problems, overspending, is completely avoidable in most situations with responsible habits.
-If you want more credit card basics, be sure to learn about if you should cut up your credit cards?

 How to Build Your Credit Score?